alonso02rupa/SpyGame/README.md

    ```

    This setup includes:
-   - Flask web application container
+   - Flask web application container built on an original image
    - MongoDB database container
-   - Persistent data storage
+   - Persistent data storage via volumes
    - Automatic container networking

-## 🎯 How to Play
+## How to Play

 ### Starting a Game
 1. Click the **"Start New Game"** button on the main page